-6.3 Battery CAUTION 1
+5.3 Battery CAUTION

 The battery must be handled by 2 persons and carried by the lifting handles, as shown.

 It is the installer's responsibility to ensure they are applying correct manual handling procedures throughout the install process.

-- Remove the battery/batteries from the packaging.
-Ensure all accessories are taken from the boxes and kept to hand for use later. - 2.
-Attach the battery mounting panel to the back of the battery using the two M5 x 12mm Screws provided.
+- Procedures throughout the install process.
+Remove the battery/batteries from the packaging.
+Ensure all accessories are taken from the boxes and kept to hand for use later. - 2) Attach the battery mounting panel to the back of the battery using the two M5 x 12mm screws, provided.